 In an attempt to be environmentally conscious, we will not distribute drinking water in individual bottles.
 We suggest that you bring your own favorite water bottle to fill from the bubblers onsite so that you can stay hydrated throughout the meeting.

-- What are the dates and locations for future conference?
+- What are the dates and locations for future conferences?

 Conference dates are set 12 - 14 months in advance.
-The conference is typically held in February or March at The Culinary Institute of America's Greystone campus.
+The 2020 conference will be held February 5-7 at The Culinary Institute of America's Copia campus.